 The articles of the Corporation require a minimum of three and a maximum of fifteen directors of the Corporation.
-There are currently five directors of the Corporation.
-Five directors are to be elected at the Meeting.
+There are currently five directors of the Corporation, and seven directors are to be elected at the Meeting.
 The present term of office of each current director of the Corporation will expire at the Meeting.

 Pursuant to the provisions of a governance agreement among Westaim and Fairfax Financial Holdings Limited ("Fairfax") made as of June 2, 2017 (the "Governance Agreement"), Westaim granted, among other things, certain nomination rights to Fairfax.
 Under the terms of the Governance Agreement, at the Meeting, and at each annual general or special meeting of Shareholders at which directors of Westaim are to be elected thereafter, Westaim will, at the request of Fairfax, nominate for election to the board of directors of the Corporation (the "Board") one individual designated by Fairfax.
-If Fairfax ceases to own at least 5% of the outstanding Common Shares (calculated on a partially-diluted basis), its right to nominate any directors of Westaim will immediately terminate.
-Fairfax currently owns approximately 9.07% of the outstanding Common Shares (on a partially-diluted basis).
+If Fairfax ceases to own at least 5% of the outstanding common shares in the capital of the Corporation (the "Common Shares") (calculated on a partially-diluted basis), its right to nominate any directors of Westaim will immediately terminate.
+Fairfax currently owns more than 5% of the outstanding Common Shares (on a partially-diluted basis).
 As of the date hereof, Fairfax has not designated any individual to be nominated to the Board.

-Management proposes to nominate at the Meeting the persons whose names are set forth in the table below, each to serve as a director of the Corporation until the next meeting of Shareholders at which the election of directors is considered, or until his successor is duly elected or appointed, unless he resigns, is removed or becomes disqualified in accordance with the Corporation's by-laws or the Business Corporations Act (Alberta).
+Management proposes to nominate at the Meeting the persons whose names are set forth in the table below, each to serve as a director of the Corporation until the next meeting of Shareholders at which the election of directors is considered, or until his or her successor is duly elected or appointed, unless he or she resigns, is removed or becomes disqualified in accordance with the Corporation's by-laws or the Business Corporations Act (Alberta).
 The persons named in the accompanying form of proxy (the "Proxy Instrument") intend to vote for the election of such persons at the Meeting, unless otherwise directed.
 Management does not contemplate that any of the nominees will be unable to serve as a director of the Corporation.

-The following table and the notes thereto set out the name of each person proposed by Management to be nominated for election as a director of the Corporation at the Meeting, the period during which he has been a director of the Corporation, his principal occupation within the five preceding years, all offices of the Corporation now held by such person, and his shareholdings, which includes the number of voting securities of the Corporation beneficially owned, or over which control or direction is exercised, directly or indirectly.
+The following table and the notes thereto set out the name of each person proposed by Management to be nominated for election as a director of the Corporation at the Meeting, the period, if any, during which he or she has been a director of the Corporation, his or her principal occupation within the five preceding years, all offices of the Corporation now held by such person, and his or her shareholdings, which includes the number of voting securities of the Corporation beneficially owned, or over which control or direction is exercised, directly or indirectly.